cghiaus/dm4bem/README.md

 [Slides of the lectures](https://filesender.renater.fr/?s=download&token=e4432033-c204-4d44-b23a-e47d3265012d)

 ## Project sessions

-- Wednesday, May 31, 2023: Deadline for report submission
-- Friday, June 02, 2023: Defence of reports

-The assignments are written in *Jupyter* notebooks and posted on GitHub Classroom` in the repository indicated in each assignment.
+The assignments are written in *Jupyter* notebooks and posted on Github in the repository indicated in each assignment.
 Each repository needs to have:
 - `README.md` file that contains at least the names of the members of the team and a link to `mybinder.org`.
 - `environment.yml` file that lists the dependencies required for the project.